 Collection of Fuel Gas Samples

 We collected fuel gas samples from 17 engine measurement locations in inert-coated stainless steel 500 mL sampling canisters with stainless steel valves on both ends.
-We connected the canisters to existing sampling ports on fuel gas lines at well pads, opened both canister valves, and allowed fuel gas to flow through the canisters for about 60 seconds.
+We connected the canisters to existing sampling ports on fuel gas lines at well pads (i.e., lines that connected to engines to supply gas used by the engines as fuel), opened both canister valves, and allowed fuel gas to flow through the canisters for about 60 seconds.
 We then closed the downstream canister valve, followed by the upstream valve, to collect each sample.
 We analyzed the samples in the laboratory for C1-C10 hydrocarbons and C1-C3 alcohols as described in Section 3.5.1.

 Engine Properties